Philip Luty: Life

 Philip Andrew Luty was born in Leeds on October 19, 1964.
 He grew up on a farm in West Yorkshire, England.

 Luty campaigned for the free possession of firearms and published instructions on self-built fully automatic weapons that can be produced by simple metalworking.
 Luty understood his work as a protest against the British government's strict gun control policies, which he described as fascist.
 He was charged with illegal arms construction in the late 1990s and sentenced to four years in prison in 1998.
-He was at first designated as Category B, which was a low security risk.
-While imprisoned, he had been transferred to the maximum security Category D on the basis he was a locksmith.
-Luty protested this reassignment on the basis that this classification had prevented him from furloughs when his mother died of cancer in 1999 and he was disallowed to attend her funeral, as well as nothing in his background check showed any employment in locksmithing.

 In 2009, another charge was made after an armed anti-terrorist unit searched Luty's home in May 2009.
 Luty was subsequently tried for violating the Terrorism Act 2000.
 In particular, he was accused of "creating records that could be of use to a person who wants to commit or prepare a terrorist attack".
 He also possessed a "collection of pipes which could be screwed together to produce an item from which a bulleted cartridge could be discharged."

 He had also been the prime suspect in a campaign of harassment against a local charity and property developer in Cookridge from 2006 to 2009.
 He was arrested for criminal damage incidents but was released due to a lack of evidence.

 Death

 On 8 April 2011, Luty died after a prolonged battle with cancer.
-The ongoing criminal case was ended because of his death.
+The criminal case against him was ended because of his death.